nAnna519/WeatherApp/README.md

 This is a simple weather app implemented using python django framework and openweathermap api.
 It is also complemented by a mathematical model to predict the weather in case ConnectionError.

+This application uses openweathermap api for fetching weather details of cities.The official website for api [openweathermap](https://openweathermap.org/).
+You have to signup and purchase api key (free api)

 # Requirements:

   - Python3